Car Parking at DCU

 DCU St Patrick's Campus

-The College has limited parking capacity and does not guarantee that car parking spaces are available for all vehicles.
+The University has limited parking capacity and does not guarantee that car parking spaces are available for all vehicles.

-The College does not accept liability for any loss from or damage to vehicles using the campus, however arising.
+The University does not accept liability for any loss from or damage to vehicles using the campus, however arising.
 Vehicles parked on campus do so entirely at their own risk.

 It is the responsibility of the car park user to be fully aware of the parking rules and regulations as indicated on the signs throughout the campus.

-In the interest of maintaining a safe campus environment, Clamping of vehicles is in operation.
+In the interest of maintaining a safe campus environment, clamping of vehicles is in operation and monitored by an external services provider NCPS.
 Appropriate signage is in place.

-College staff can park in any of the designated parking spaces on campus.
+University staff can park in any of the designated parking spaces on campus in car parks 2,3,4 and 5.
 A Parking Permit is required but does not guarantee a parking space.
+Any cars parked in these car parks that do not clearly display a valid staff parking permit will be clamped.

 Maintenance & Contractors

-Maintenance and contractors must contact the Buildings Maintenance Officer in advance of their arrival on campus.
+Maintenance and contractors must contact the Estates Office in advance of their arrival on campus.

 Gate Lodge Parking

-Parking in the vicinity of Belvedere House is restricted solely to Belvedere House Permit holders and designated temporary visitors.
-Vehicle registration details in relation to such users should be supplied in advance to the President's Office.
-Designated temporary visitors include external members of the College Governing Body, other College Committees, and official visitors to Belvedere House.
-Students may not park in this area.
-Vehicles parked at Belvedere House without a valid in-date Belvedere House Parking Permit will be clamped.
+Parking in the vicinity of Belvedere House is restricted solely to Reserved (Blue) Permit holders and designated temporary visitors.
+Vehicle registration details in relation to such users should be supplied and arranged in advance with the President's Office.
+Designated temporary visitors include external members of the University Governing Authority, other University Committees, and officail visitors to Belvedere House.
+Students and staff may not park in this area.
+Vehicles parked at Belvedere House without a valid in-date Reserved (Blue) Parking Permit will be clamped.
+This area is monitored by the external service provider NCPS.

 Vehicles displaying a recognised Disabled Drivers Permit may park their vehicles in any designated space in the car parks.